Lang--Trotter Conjecture for CM Elliptic Curves: Image of Galois representations

 According to Serre’s open image theorem ([57, Section IV.3.2] and [58]), the image $\rho_E(\Gal(\overline{\Q}/\Q))$ has finite index in $\GL_2(\widehat{\Z})$ if $E$ does not have CM.
 In other words, there exists a positive integer level $m$ such that, if

 is the canonical projection, one has

 The smallest positive integer $m$, denoted by $m_E$, appears naturally in the definition of $c_{E,r}$ by Lang and Trotter \cite[Theorem 4.2]{LT76}.

-The case of CM elliptic curves will be a bit different since $\rho_E(\Gal(\overline{\Q}/\Q))$ is not an open subgroup of $\GL_2(\widehat{\Z})$.
-In fact, it has an index two subgroup which is abelian.
+The case of CM elliptic curves is more complicated since $\rho_E(\Gal(\overline{\Q}/\Q))$ is not an open subgroup of $\GL_2(\widehat{\Z})$.
+But it has an index two subgroup which is abelian.
 We now follow the description by N. Jones \cite{Jo09}.

 Suppose $E$ is an elliptic curve with CM by a imaginary quadratic field $K=\Q(\sqrt{-D})$ with $D\in\fD$.
 As before, $R_D$ denotes the ring of integers in $\Q(\sqrt{-D})$.
 Define the inverse limit $\widehat{R}_D=\displaystyle\lim_{\leftarrow}R_D/mR_D.$ Then the torsion part